Dulyana-Silva/Mini-Project-Student-Database-App/README.md

 <img width="600" height="200" alt="image" src="https://github.com/user-attachments/assets/97384385-8037-4a93-bfa2-65402964cbed" />

 ### 2. Configure the App
-- Place the MySQL Connector/J (.jar file) inside a lib folder in your project.
+- Place the MySQL Connector/J (.jar file) inside a lib folder in the project.
 - This allows Java to connect to the MySQL database through JDBC.

 ### 3. Compile & Run